 Are There Discounts Available?

 For both Annual Passholders and Disney Vacation Club (DVC) Members there are sometimes Discounts offered.
-Disney’s Boo Bash, for example, “Annual Passholders and Disney Vacation Club Members can take advantage of a $10 discount for event nights in August and September.”
+For example, “Annual Passholders and Disney Vacation Club Members can take advantage of a $10 discount for select event nights”

 What Dates and Times are Disney’s After Hours Offered?

 The dates and times of each Disney After Hours Event varies.
 Be sure to check out Disney’s After Hours event page for current events.
-Check out the hours and dates for Disney’s After Hours Boo Bash.
 Generally, the hours range from 8-11, 9-12, or 10- midnight.
-And any hours within those between.

-What is the Capacity for Disney’s After Hours?
+What is the Capacity of Disney’s After Hours?